dmhacker/arch-linux-surface/README.md

 Before you begin compiling and installing the patched kernel, it's recommended that you install all necessary firmware that your Surface device needs.
-You can do this by running the `setup.sh` script with `sudo` permissions:
+You can do this by running the `setup.sh` script with superuser permissions.

 ```
 sudo sh /setup.sh
 ```

 To generate the build directory for the kernel, you need to run the `configure.sh` script.<br>
-The packager will prompt for the target major version of the Linux kernel during configuration.<br>
+The packager will prompt for the target major version of the Linux kernel during configuration.
-Optionally, you can pass the major version as an argument to configure. e.g.

 ```
-./configure.sh
-./configure.sh 4.16
+sh configure.sh
 ```

-<sup><sub>\* Both of these are valid.</sub></sup>

 Once configure is finished, it will output a directory titled `build-[VERSION]`.<br>
 Note that [VERSION] is the full version of the kernel and not just its major version.<br>